Six Spell Cards for Any Yu-Gi-Oh Deck

 Which Spell is your favorite?

 Gone are the dark dueling days where hand replenishment cards were few and far between.
-Thanks to non-banned options like Supply Squad and Shard of Greed, Yu-Gi-Oh has developed into a more natural, strategic contest, and I hope it continues to grow and improve as time passes.
+Thanks to non-banned options like Supply Squad and Shard of Greed, Yu-Gi-Oh has developed into a more natural, strategic contest, and I hope it continues to grow as time passes.

-Thanks for reading, feel free to vote for your favorite card in the poll to the right, and I'll see you at our next countdown!
+Feel free to vote for your favorite card in the poll to the right, and I'll see you at our next countdown!